 The clustering of taxonomic profiles by donor indicates effective colonization of patients during FMT.
 To quantify this transfer, we tracked bacteria species that were specific to patients, specific to their respective donor, or shared by both.
 Patients had a median of 77 donor species at F1 (representing a median 25% of their total community relative abundance) and 56 (12.3%) at F2.
 The sensitivity of this approach is limited, however, by the preponderance of shared species, which make up most of the baseline community: median 56% of species and 73% of relative abundance in baseline samples.
 The fractions of shared taxa estimated from 16S rRNA gene amplicon surveys is nearly identical: 55% of ASVs comprising 71% of relative abundance.

 By contrast, only a median of 24% of strains were shared at baseline.
-Using strains therefore creates more opportunities to infer transfer and engraftment and greatly improves the taxonomic resolution of our analyses (see Fig. 3).
+Using strains therefore creates more opportunities to infer transfer and engraftment and greatly improves the taxonomic resolution of our analyses (see Fig. 3, Supplementary Fig. S3, and Supplementary Fig. S4).
 Overall, patients became more populated with donor strains over the course of the study (Fig. 3C).
 Patients had a median of 260 donor strains at F1 (57% of relative abundance), and 232 (50%) at F2, about six weeks after the end of treatment.
 The introduction of donor strains is concomitant with patient-specific strains dropping from 87% of total community abundance at baseline (the remaining 13% shared with their donor) to 12% and 20% of the community at F1 and F2, respectively (Fig. 3A).
 Patients’ BC similarity (1 - BC dissimilarity) to donors based on strain profiles increased from a median of 0.01 at baseline to 0.17 at F1 (p<0.001 by MWU test, (Fig. 3B).
 Notably, patients’ communities were more similar to their respective donor than to their original composition, with a BC similarity to their own baseline of 0.09 by F1 (Fig. 3D), indicating that FMT profoundly affects the taxonomic composition of patients’ gut microbiomes.

 Donor strains were already detected in patients’ fecal community profiles at the D1 time point, prior to the first maintenance dose and just one week after the initial FMT (Fig. 3C).
 Interestingly, the relative abundance of donor strains, or the BC similarity to the donor community (Fig. 3D), did not substantially increase at subsequent time points (p>0.05 for all comparisons of D1 to D2-F2 by Wilcoxon rank-sum test), suggesting that repeated maintenance doses may have only limited importance in ensuring strain transfer.